alex-parisi/chess-NN/README.md

 ### Running

 To generate the dataset, first you must specify the path of the Stockfish engine.
-You can find it here: (!!!!!!!)
+You can download the engine here: https://stockfishchess.org/download/
+Then, in the stockfish() function, change the PATH value to the location of the Stockfish executable.

 Then run:
 ```
 python3 generateData.py
 ```
+The result will be a very large .npz dataset containing 1,000,000 chess board positions and their Stockfish evaluation at the specified depth (default = 0).